RetroReversing/retroReversing/pages/articles/Ghidra/GhidraDecompilingIntroduction.md

 In this tutorial, we'll explore a derived class constructor and its associated members.
 We'll also create a virtual table pointer for better understanding of the virtual function calls.

-## Class Constructor Analysis

-### 1. Analyzing the Derived Class
+## Analyzing the Derived Class Constructor

-The derived class has a base class that it derives from, and it has a nested class that it points to at a particular offset.
+The derived class has the following decompilation after setting most of the variable names:

 ```cpp
 /* DISPLAY WARNING Type casts are NOT being printed */